faculty & staff

 Mr. Loconte has been a frequent contributor to print and broadcast media.
 For 10 years he was a regular commentator on religion and the public square for National Public Radio’s All Things Considered.
 His other media appearances include the BBC, CNN, MSNBC, and Fox News.
 His commentary has appeared in The New York Times, The Times of London, The Washington Post, The Wall Street Journal, The Weekly Standard, The New Republic, The American Interest, National Review, and Books and Culture.
 He is a regular contributor to The Huffington Post and the London-based Standpoint.

-Mr. Loconte is the author of several books, including God, Locke, and Liberty: The Struggle for Religious Freedom in the West (Lexington Press, 2014); The Searchers: A Quest for Faith in the Valley of Doubt (Thomas Nelson, 2012); and The End of Illusions: Religious Leaders Confront Hitler’s Gathering Storm (Rowman & Littlefield, 2004).
-He is currently at work on a book entitled God and the Great War: J.R.R.
-Tolkien, C.S.
-Lewis, and the Crisis of Faith in the Modern World.
-Mr. Loconte has a master’s degree from Wheaton College and earned his PhD in history at King’s College London, University of London.
+Mr. Loconte is the author of several books, including: A Hobbit, a Wardrobe, and a Great War: How J.R.R.
+Tolkien and C.S.
+Lewis Rediscovered Faith, Friendship, and Heroism in the Cataclysm of 1914-1918 (HarperCollins 2015); God, Locke, and Liberty: The Struggle for Religious Freedom in the West (Lexington Press, 2014); The Searchers: A Quest for Faith in the Valley of Doubt (Thomas Nelson, 2012); and The End of Illusions: Religious Leaders Confront Hitler’s Gathering Storm (Rowman & Littlefield, 2004).
+Loconte has a master’s degree from Wheaton College and earned his PhD in history at King’s College London, University of London.
 A native of Brooklyn, N.Y., he divides his time between New York City and Washington, D.C.